 This keto pad Thai is easy to customize to your liking–I strongly recommend tasting the sauce and adjusting it based on your preferences.
 It’s easy to add a bit more salt, sweetener, etc. after mixing everything together.
 Here are some other ways to tweak it:

 - Don’t want to use zoodles?
-Use other veggie noodles, such as spaghetti squash, butternut squash noodles, shirataki noodles, or even a store-bought almond flour pasta that you love.
+Use other veggie noodles, such as spaghetti squash (ala spaghetti squash pad Thai), butternut squash noodles, shirataki noodles, or even a store-bought almond flour pasta that you love.

 - Want more protein?
 Make this low carb pad thai shrimp, pork, or whatever you’re craving.